 Consumers are more likely to interact with businesses online, opening up an even wider digital landscape.

 So it’s clear that COVID-19 has caused major shifts across all aspects of the consumer’s life—buying behaviors, emotional mindsets, daily challenges, and core desires.
 So what does that translate into for your customers?
+How can you thrive in a post-COVID world?
 These four expert-recommended strategies will help you to obtain and implement that knowledge.

 It’s clear that you’re no longer serving the customer you were serving 6 months ago.
 That means it’s time to update your personas so your messaging, outreach, sales, and branding are actually attracting customers to you.
 Holly Rollins, President of 10x digital echoes this sentiment in her recent blog post.
 She says: